Podcast: Two Cents' Worth

 And Steph Stuart assures me it's back for good.

-Why have so many barbers suddenly popped up in Wellington?
+And now Question 2: Why have so many barbers popped up in our big cities?

 - Gyles Beckford